Chinese Internet Abbreviations: Slang Words Like YYDS, XSWL, 520 Explained

 nsdd (你说得对)

-Short for "nǐ shuō de duì" (你说得对), meaning "you're right" or "what you said is correct."
+Short for "nǐ shuō de duì" (你说得对 ), meaning "you're right" or "what you said is correct."
 People use nsdd when they agree with someone's point, sometimes genuinely and sometimes sarcastically depending on context.

 zqsg (真情实感)

-Stands for "zhēn qíng shí gǎn" (真情实感), which means "true feelings" or "genuine emotions."
+Stands for "zhēn qíng shí gǎn" (真情实感 ), which means "true feelings" or "genuine emotions."
 When someone is being real and heartfelt instead of joking around, that's zqsg.
 You might also see it when fans talk about genuinely caring about a celebrity or show.

 u1s1 (有一说一)

-This abbreviation comes from "yǒu yī shuō yī" (有一说一), meaning "to be honest" or "speaking frankly."
+This abbreviation comes from "yǒu yī shuō yī" (有一说一 ), meaning "to be honest" or "speaking frankly."
 It's what you say before dropping some real talk or an honest opinion.

-Full slang phrases that capture cultural moments
+Must-know Chinese internet slang phrases that capture cultural moments

 Beyond abbreviations, certain full Chinese phrases have become slang terms because they perfectly describe modern life situations.
 These often originate from social media trends, TV shows, or viral moments.